Al Fursan

 More recently, Al Fursan has received guidance and oversight from former members of the Patrouille de France.
 The two teams performed a short combined display at the Dubai Airshow 2019.

 The UAE Air Force has expressed the intent to replace the MB-339 in the mid-2020s, before it reaches the end of its useful life in 2030.
 The frontrunner to replace the MB-339 is widely thought to be the Hongdu J-15 Falcon, a twin-engine, afterburning, supersonic lead-in fighter-trainer developed in China.
-In 2023, the UAE ordered a small fleet of L-15s, and it is widely anticipated that these jets are intended to serve with Al Fursan from around 2027.
+In 2023, the UAE ordered a small fleet of L-15s, which replaced the MB-339s in 2025.

 Display

 The display begins with all seven aircraft flying in formation, before breaking down into smaller elements in the second half.
-This includes dynamic manoeuvring by the team’s solo pilot, much of which is inspired by the Frecce Tricolori’s solo routine.
-The manoeuvre also includes several prominant examples of symbolism referencing UAE landmarks, culture and motifs – most notably, the Palm Split and the Flag Cross.
+The display includes several prominant examples of symbolism referencing UAE landmarks, culture and motifs – most notably, the Palm Split and the Flag Cross.

 Thick white, red, black and green smoke is used throughout the display.
 Al Fursan is the only jet aerobatic team to intentionally use black smoke in its display, and the only jet aerobatic team to regularly use four different smoke colours in a single performance (although two Chinese teams also do this on occasion).